Resource Conservation and Recovery Act: Superfund

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as "Superfund", was enacted in 1980 to address the problem of remediating abandoned hazardous waste sites, by establishing legal liability, as well as a trust fund for cleanup activities.
 In general CERCLA applies to contaminated sites, while RCRA's focus is on controlling the ongoing generation and management of particular waste streams.
 RCRA, like CERCLA, has provisions to require cleanup of contaminated sites that occurred in the past.

 Hazardous and Solid Waste Amendments of 1984

 In 1984 Congress expanded the scope of RCRA with the enactment of Hazardous and Solid Waste Amendments (HSWA).
-The amendments strengthened the law by covering small quantity generators of hazardous waste and establishing requirements for hazardous waste incinerators, and the closing of substandard landfills.
+The amendments strengthened the law by covering underground storage tanks, small quantity generators of hazardous waste and establishing requirements for hazardous waste incinerators, and the closing of substandard landfills.

 Land Disposal Program Flexibility Act of 1996

 The Land Disposal Program Flexibility Act of 1996 allowed some flexibility in the procedures for land disposal of certain wastes.
 For example, a waste is not subject to land disposal restrictions if it is sent to an industrial wastewater treatment facility, a municipal sewage treatment plant, or is treated in a "zero discharge" facility.